LDEV4966/SpringBoot-Cloud-Gateway/README.md

-# SpringBoot-Zuul-Test
+## SpringBoot-Cloud-Gateway

-Test Zuul that is a gateway service that provides dynamic routing, monitoring, resiliency, security, and more.
+SpringBoot-Cloud-Gateway that is a gateway service that provides dynamic routing, monitoring, resiliency, security, and more.